TeodorRussu/spring-boot-guide/spring-boot-jparepository/blog/spring-boot-jparepository.md

     }
 }
 ```
 Please note that this implementation is for just demo-purpose.
-Normally, exception handling, logging and other production approaches would be used.
+Normally, exception handling, logging and other production approaches should be integrated into the implementation.

-We have implemented a couple of rest methods to handle the relevant resource.
+We have added a couple of rest methods to handle the relevant resource.

 Finally, let's start the Spring with gradle (./gradlew in MacOS and Linux).